dikshasonics2000/dikshasonics2000/README.md

 - 👋 Hi, I’m @dikshasonics2000
-- 👀 I’m interested in learning blockchain development
+- 👀 I’m interested in learning development.
-- 🌱 I’m currently learning full stack blockchain development using Ethereum in solidity
+- 🌱 I’m currently working as a backend developer in Tata Consultancy Services.
-- 💞️ I’m looking to collaborate on projects related to blockchain, solidity smart contracts and other related projects.
+- 💞️ I’m looking to collaborate on graphic designing projects as a side hustle.
 - 📫 How to reach me - U can mail me at - dikshasonics@gmail.com.
 -                      my linkedin id - https://www.linkedin.com/in/diksha-soni-901753186/
 -                      my twitter id - https://twitter.com/elaine_28_10